reflex-dev/reflex-web/blog/2025-01-15-beginners-guide-to-data-in-python-apps.md

 ### 2. Static Visualizations with Matplotlib

-For simpler, static charts, Matplotlib is a great choice:
+For simpler, static charts in your Python web apps, Matplotlib is a great choice:

 ```python
 import matplotlib